Urban Pathways - Delivering on the New Urban Agenda

 The Urban Pathways project helps delivering on the Paris Agreement and the NDCs in the context of the New Urban Agenda and the Sustainable Development Goals.
 The project follows a structured approach to boost Low Carbon Plans for urban mobility, energy and waste management services, working on concrete steps towards a maximum impact in cities to global climate change mitigation efforts and sustainable and inclusive urban development.

-The webinar is the first in a series of Deep Dives into selected waste management technologies, organized by UN-Habitat’s Waste Wise Citiesinitiative, African Clean Cities Platform and the Wuppertal Institute, under the Urban Pathways Project.
-The presented technologies are supposed to give local and regional government officials, as well as interested stakeholders, an overview of available technology options (which of course have to be assessed regarding their compatibility with the local situation before implementation).
+The webinar is the third in a series of Deep Dives into selected waste management technologies, organized by UN-Habitat and the Wuppertal Institute for Climate, Environment, Energy under the Urban Pathways Project and the Waste Wise Cities Initiative.
+The series aims at giving local and regional government officials, as well as interested stakeholders, an overview of available technology options.